How much does it cost to put a dog or cat to sleep in the UK?

 Median £11,500 across 11 real prices

-Painting and decorating looks straightforward, but the price swings a lot depending on prep, ceiling height and the state of the walls.
+Painting and decorating looks like a simple job to price, but the number moves a lot depending on prep, ceiling height and the state of the walls before anyone picks up a brush.

 Median £2,000 across 5 real prices